zackees/static-sox/README.md

 # Without this library...

 Your sox tool would have to rely on the user to install sox, with the right build settings to ensure your tool functions correctly.
-This is a major pain for sox based tools (missing codecs for example) and this library solves this problem.
+This is a major pain for sox based tools and this library solves this problem.

 As of now, binaries are available for: